ben-newell/configuration/README.md

 This gives me, first, a good sense of connection issues [if any], second, a chance to make initial observations of the fresh “image” and, lastly, do some minor de-bugging around the System (likely when the system will show it’s proclivity for bugs is later but c’est la vie).

+# Change SHELL
+Make sure this gets done before ```source```ing bootsrap.sh.

 Make sure that you are singed into your account on the app store, iCloud, et cetera.
-SOME things require you to be signed in but not everything throughout the execution of just ```./.macos``` but otherwise you'll have good execution.
+SOME things require you to be signed in but not everything throughout the execution of just ```./.macos``` but otherwise you'll have good execution and if anything get's added to your ~/HOME directory that shouldn't be there just remove it manually and make a pull request.

 > If you are on Mojave the shell will be bash, woohoo!
 The defualt interactive shell in Catalina (10.15) is zsh. [wikipedia](https://en.wikipedia.org/wiki/Z_shell)